 Let’s start at the upper-left-hand corner and go around the screen.
-I’ll be using the Android version of the app for this walkthrough, but the iOS version is very similar.
+We’ll be using the Android version of the app for this walkthrough, but the iOS version is very similar.

 The “X” icon cancels your recording and editing session.

 The “Add a sound” command brings up the TikTok sound library, which is vast and extensive.
-You can select a songs, search for keywords, look at playlists, etc. You cannot upload your own sounds – although you can get around that restriction by using an external editor, which we’ll get to in the next section, or by playing the music you want to use in the background as you make your recording.
-You tap this button before you start recording so that your video can be synchronized with the song or sounds that you select.
+You can select a song, search for keywords, look at playlists, etc. You cannot upload your own sounds – although there are some workarounds that we’ve covered in this article.
+Tap this button before you start recording so that your video can be synchronized with the song or sounds that you select.